telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 then the service routine `getEntity` takes care of the request.
 If the method is instead "DELETE", then `deleteEntity` takes care of the request.
 Any other verb (POST, PUT, etc), and `badVerbGetDeleteOnly` takes care of the request.
-When badVerbGetDeleteOnly takes care of the request, the response comes as `405 Method Not Allowed` and the HTTP header `Allow: GET, DELETE`:
+When badVerbGetDeleteOnly takes care of the request, the response comes as `405 Method Not Allowed` and the HTTP header `Allow: GET, DELETE`.

 ## Fixing a memory leak
  1. Add a leak somewhere 'deep down'